Beadwork technique in the master class (photo)

 You can try to weave quite light flat houses, simply stringing the beads of the necessary colors onto the wire according to the scheme):

-Cut the canvas onto the blanks for the future product.
-Embroidered beads on the line are embroidered in one direction along the canvas.
+Cut the canvas into pieces for the futureproducts.
+Embroider the beads strung on the fishing line in one direction on the canvas.
 On the sides, according to the scheme, you can embroider a pattern in the form of windows.
-The tops of the triangle are embroidered in low of five beads, starting from the top (1 row, 2 row, 3 row, etc. as in the photo), at the end, sew a triangle with a sidewalk.
-As a result, you should get three stitched elements of the house from the walls and the roof.
-It remains to embroider the bottom and sew together all the details.
+Embroider the tops of the triangle with rows of five beads, starting from the top (row 1, row 2, row 3, etc. as in the photo), at the end, sew the triangle with the side.
+As a result, you should get three sewn elements of the house from the walls and roof.
+It remains to embroider the bottom and sew all the details together.

 Video: parallel beading technique